9 Easy Tweaks to Make to Your Grocery Budget (Summer Edition!)

 Most of us have a love-hate relationship with the grocery store.

 We love having food in our fridge, but we hate figuring out what to cook, shopping for all the ingredients, and handing over our hard-earned cash each week.
-But it’s part of life—a big part of it.
+But we’ve all got to eat!

 So how can you save more time and money on this necessary task?